Scytl: Company

-The company's systems have been implemented in numerous countries, but problems have cropped up over the years in some of its solutions and voting systems, including those used in Australia, Ecuador, Norway and Switzerland.
+The company's systems have been implemented in numerous countries, but problems have cropped up over the years in some of its solutions and voting systems, including those used in Australia, Ecuador, Norway, and Switzerland.

 Investors

-Scytl was funded by venture capital.
-It raised $9 million in 2006 from investors including Balderton Capital and Nauta Capital, and $104 million in 2014 in multiple funding rounds from investors including Vulcan Capital, Sapphire Ventures, Vy Capital, Adams Street Partners and Industry Ventures.
+Scytl was funded by venture capital, and raised $9 million in 2006 from investors including Balderton Capital and Nauta Capital, and $104 million in 2014 in multiple funding rounds from investors including Vulcan Capital, Sapphire Ventures, Vy Capital, Adams Street Partners, and Industry Ventures.
 Paul Allen (co-founder of Microsoft with Bill Gates) invested $40 million in 2014.

-Acquisitions and cooperations
+Acquisitions

-In 2012, Scytl acquired the American company SOE Software ("Supervisors of Elections"),located in Tampa.
+In 2012, Scytl acquired the American company SOE Software ("Supervisors of Elections"), located in Tampa.
 SOE implemented Scytl technologies in the United States.

-In 2013 Scytl acquired the software division of Gov2U, a company partnered with the National Democratic Institute.
+In 2013, Scytl acquired the software division of Gov2U, a company partnered with the National Democratic Institute.

 Scytl became a partner of Amazon Web Services by November 2018.
 They host their services on Amazon's cloud platform.

-2020 bankruptcy and recovery
+2020 bankruptcy and purchase

-On 11 May 2020, facing debts of over €75 million, Scytl initiated bankruptcy proceedings with a view to selling its business to the U.S. investment fund Sandton Capital.
+On May 11, 2020, facing debts exceeding €75 million, Scytl initiated bankruptcy proceedings with the intention of selling its business to the U.S. investment fund Sandton Capital.
 On 2 June 2020, a Spanish court declared Scytl bankrupt and started the process of auctioning off its assets.

-In late October, the Paragon Group subsidiary "Service Point Solutions" (from december 2021, Innovative Solutions Ecosystem "ISE") acquired Scytl including its U.S. subsidiary SOE.
+In late October, the Paragon Group subsidiary "Service Point Solutions" (from December 2021, Innovative Solutions Ecosystem "ISE") acquired Scytl including its U.S. subsidiary SOE.

-Products

-Scytl's products covered the entire election process, including election planning, online voter registration, poll worker management, electronic ballot delivery, online voting, results consolidation and election night reporting.

-Customers

-In 2014, Scytl reported having customers in more than 35 countries.
-Their products have been used in the following jurisdictions, among others: